rtm/human-css-classes/README.md

 We are not religious zealots, and this can be a better approach than creating a separate CSS file and defining an additional class merely in order to target the element.

-### Pseudo-classes such as `:hover`

-How can we specify hover behavior, or media-query-based responsive behavior, using the Morass-style of HTML-centric, micro-class-based rules?
-Normally such rules could be written only in CSS files, not in HTML.
-However, Morass provides a simple solution through a simple runtime toegether with classes for the pseudo-elements and media queries.
-Here is an example:

-    <div class=":hover red"> I am red if hovered on.</div>
-    <div class="@mobile red">I am red if on mobile. </div>

-The `:hover` and `@mobile` are not actual classes.
-They indicate that this element should be styled *if** it is in the `hover` state, or **if** we are on a mobile device.
-They are prefixed with `:` and `@` respectively to make this aspect clear.

-This behavior requires JavaScript to run.
-Add the following line of code to your system:

-    import morass from 'morass';
-    document.addEventListener('DOMContentReady', morass);

-Elements added dynamically to the DOM, or dynamic changes to classes, will be handled properly.

-Classes such as `@mobile` are built-in as defaults, but you are free to define your own media queries in the initializer.
-Multiple media classes can be specified, and the rules in question will apply to them all.

-The built-in pseudo-classes number more than two dozen.
-You are again free to define your own pseudo-classes and equivalent class names.

 ### Composability

 Of course if I want to define my own class for an alement, and add padding, I can do